kwabenaboateng/Indian-Startup-Funding-Projects-submission-template-repo/readme.md

-# Indian Startup Funding Project
+# Indian Startup Funding Project - Sydney Group
 To analyze the 2018 – 2021 Indian Startup funding dataset and provide an in-depth pattern analysis on startup establishment in India.

 ## Summary